 1) Make it yourself.
 Once you’ve got butter from grass-fed cows, it’s only about 25-20 minutes of work (most of it waiting over a stove, so does it really count?) to turn that into ghee.
 Diana at A Little Bit of Spain in Iowa recently posted a handy tutorial.

 2) Buy it.
-Check out the listings on my Resources Page to see what companies I recommend!
-Unless you have an incredibly cheap source of grass-fed cream or butter, I’ve found that buying it in bulk can be more economical than making my own.
+Here’s the brand I buy.
+I’ve found that buying it in bulk can be more economical than making my own.
 And, in the very least, it’s less work!

 (photo by Chiot’s Run)